dd32/td-gh-ex/readme.txt

 * Fixed version tag for styles and scripts
 * Improved style when sidebar is not active
 * Minor bug fixes

+= Version 1.8.7 =
+* Fixed a problem with the mobile menu on tablet